 We hope that your experience with our community legal clinic has been a positive one.
 If you are unhappy with the service you have received at the clinic, you can make a complaint:

-• Write to the Executive Director c/o the clinic at the above address;
+Write to the Acting Co-Executive Directors c/o the clinic at the above address;

-• If the complaint is about the Executive Director, write to the attention of the Chair of the Board of Directors c/o the clinic at 203-100 Main Street East, Hamilton, Ontario, L8N 3W4 marked “Personal and Confidential”;
+If the complaint is about one of the Acting Co-Executive Directors, write to the attention of the Chair of the Board of Directors c/o the clinic at 203-100 Main Street East, Hamilton, Ontario, L8N 3W4 marked “Personal and Confidential”;

-• If you are not a client or former client, your complaint should be made in writing to the attention of the Executive Director c/o the clinic at the above address.
+If you are not a client or former client, your complaint should be made in writing to the attention of the Acting Co-Executive Director c/o the clinic at the above address.

 If your complaint is not resolved by the clinic staff or the Executive Director, the clinic Board will investigate the complaint and give you a chance to meet with members of the Board in person to discuss your complaint.
 You may be asked to appear before the Board’s Complaints Committee.